altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Weingartner stared at his feet.

 "...
-Could it be..."
+Could it be..."<br/>

-"What's the matter?"
+"What's the matter?"<br/>

 "Chief of staff, gather the men.
-The floor of the armory--"
+The floor of the armory--"<br/>

 An exceptionally large tremor shook Fort Volks.